angrram/Three_Phase_PFC/README.md

 # ⚡   Three-Phase Boost PFC (DQ control & DSOGI PLL)

-The MIL (Model in the loop) simulation  ```text pfc_desktop.slx ``` contains both a linear model of the FETs (FPGA/HIL implementation which could be use upto 8Arms AC) and a nonlinear model for more fidelity.
-The Simulink model ```text HDL_pfc_gold_fi_og.slx ``` is for the VHDL code gen that is produce for a CLK of 98MHz.
-The Vivado Project contains all IPs (PFC, DAC driver etc.) The Model ```text pfc_control.slx ``` is use for MIL & PIL & code generated directly to the SMT32F7 which is also one thing I was always looking to find on the internet but never could.
+The MIL (Model in the loop) simulation  ``` pfc_desktop.slx ``` contains both a linear model of the FETs (FPGA/HIL implementation which could be use upto 8Arms AC) and a nonlinear model for more fidelity.
+The Simulink model ``` HDL_pfc_gold_fi_og.slx ``` is for the VHDL code gen that is produce for a CLK of 98MHz.
+The Vivado Project contains all IPs (PFC, DAC driver etc.) The Model ``` pfc_control.slx ``` is use for MIL & PIL & code generated directly to the SMT32F7 which is also one thing I was always looking to find on the internet but never could.

 Hope you enjoy.
 <img width="284" height="177" alt="image" src="https://github.com/user-attachments/assets/cff5d2e2-85c6-4d95-a118-fce55079a992" />